Book versus movie: Swimming pigs and a perfectly adapted short story in Goutam Ghose’s ‘Paar’

 Subtly and heartbreakingly enacted, neither of these moments come from Samaresh Basu’s short story Paari (Journey), on which Ghose’s National Award winning screenplay is based.
 Using mere suggestions from the text, Ghose creates a context for Naurangia and Rama to leave their village and establishes how and why they are now marooned.

-A road accident had killed the sagacious schoolmaster (Anil Chatterjee) who had helped Naurangia and his ilk stand up against the injustices of their landlord (Utpal Dutt).
-Seeking revenge, Naurangia had been one of four to murder the zamindar’s aggressive brother (Mohan Agashe).
+The sagacious schoolmaster (Anil Chatterjee), who had helped Naurangia and his ilk stand up against the injustices of their landlord (Utpal Dutt), has died in a suspicious road accident.
+Seeking revenge, Naurangia and three others murder the zamindar’s aggressive brother (Mohan Agashe).

 Payback is swift.
 The zamindar’s men set the village ablaze and Naurangia and Rama flee into the night.
 A journey made not of out of choice but circumstance takes them eventually to the footpaths of Kolkata.
 In spite of misgivings, being deceived and down on luck, there had still been some energy to fight the odds but now there is penury, fatigue, hunger and abject despair.

 Fortuitously, a job appears on the horizon – a terrifying task which only the heartless can offer and which only the desperate can take on.
 Under a sullen sky, a drivel of pigs must be herded across a rolling river.
 Boats are an unnecessary expense, and naturally, there is no assurance for low caste lives.
 Pigs, on the other hand, are valuable livestock.
 Any loss will mean imprisonment.
 A successful crossing will mean a paltry payment to tide the couple over their immediate misery.